gtlsgamr/htxyz/content/posts/do_cavemen_dream.md

 and lose the will to have any fun.

 Every day I hope they do
-and that all those dreams may come true.
+and that all those dreams come true.
 Just so I can know they lived
 and felt like they had their win.
 because frankly I could never dream